 Prof. Tour has demonstrated a working ReRAM SiOx device that outperforms Flash in every parameter

-Prof. Tour has demonstrated unipolar NVM with SiOx.
+Prof. Tour has demonstrated Non-Volatile Memory behavior with SiOx.
 SiOx is the most common and lowest cost material in the semiconductor industry.
 These SiOx memory elements have shown desirable performance metrics such as extremely high ON-OFF ratio, multi-bit capability, low energy consumption, and X-ray hardened property by conducting nano-filaments forming at a sub-5-nm scale.
 The devices have fast switching speed and good stability suitable for future memory applications.

-The nanoporous-based material is a new concept for a memory structure.
-The achieved performances are born from the unique nano-porosity of SiOx, in contrast to all other memory platforms based on non-porous materials.
-Until now, nanoporous-based memory devices have never been demonstrated.
+The SiOx-based material is a new concept for a memory structure.
+The achieved performances are born from the unique SiOx characteristics which allows to produce a highly manufacturable cost effective ReRAM Technology.

-Through the nanoporous material, many of the critical requirements for future nonvolatile memory can be met such as reliable nano-scale memory filament formation, high memory stability, low power consumption, and multi-bit capability.
-Greatly improved rewriting times, low power consumption, multi-bit memory state were demonstrated.
+Through the SiOx material, many of the critical requirements for future nonvolatile memory can be met such as reliable nano-scale memory filament formation, improved rewriting times, high memory stability, low power consumption, and multi-bit capability.

 Preliminary results have demonstrated remarkably fast switching speed in the range of 1000 times faster than the most advanced NAND Flash technology.
 Weebit cell shows the ability to meet the demand for the future device requirements.

 As Flash technology is scaled down, it’s cycling endurance is dramatically reduced, which created severe reliability issues.
 To compensate for these flaws, expensive error correction and wear leveling circuitry is required.